ProactiveProgrammers/proactive-review-two-data-abstraction-starter/writing/review.md

 - [] Answered all of the questions in the proactive review document

-TODO: If you have questions or concerns about content in this module that you could not resolve after completing the proactive review, please take these steps:
+TODO: If you have questions or concerns about content in this module that you could not resolve after completing the proactive review, you should take these steps:

-- [] Posted questions to a public channel in Discord for any unresolved issues
+- [] Post questions to a public channel in Discord for any unresolved issues
 - [] Schedule office hours with the course instructor to discuss any unresolved issues

 ## Professional Evaluation